MUS 474-Entrepreneurship in Music

 Course Requirements (due at the time of the exit interview):

-2. Complete a senior project (C&EM students).
+2. Complete a senior project.
 The student must complete a senior project in an area of interest and expertise.
-This is done in conjunction with MUS 417 (Applied Music Technology) and progress will be monitored throughout the semester in MIDI-Principles class.
 Faculty will oversee the project but independent work by the student is expected.
-Examples of projects include a mastered demo CD of a recording session (typically 3 songs), the performance and recording of original compositions (8-10 minutes), a videotaped lecture-recital involving music technology (30-45 minutes), or a video or DVD of a multimedia project.
+Examples of projects include a mastered demo CD of a recording session (typically 3 songs), the performance and recording of original compositions (8-10 minutes), a videotaped lecture-recital involving music technology (30-45 minutes), a written paper or a video of a film or other multimedia presentation.
 The student must provide a CD or DVD of the completed material included with the portfolio notebook.
 The material will be posted (or linked) in the website.
 A project proposal form and project evaluation form are required.
 (See links below.)

 3. Devise a three-to-five year plan for professional agenda.
 The plan should state professional aims and goals, and be included in the portfolio.